clinical-genomics-uppsala/hastings_rd_wes/docs/overview.md

 # Mapping reads and BAM file processing
+See the [alignment hydra-genetics module](https://hydra-genetics-alignment.readthedocs.io/en/latest/) or [parabricks hydra-genetics module](https://github.com/hydra-genetics/parabricks) documentation for more details on the softwares.
+Default hydra-genetics settings/resources are used if no configuration is specified.

 When GPUs are available Hastings can be configured to use [Nvidia's Parabricks](https://www.nvidia.com/en-gb/clara/parabricks/) for read mapping using [fq2bam](https://docs.nvidia.com/clara/parabricks/latest/documentation/tooldocs/man_fq2bam.html#man-fq2bam) tool.
 This tool performs read mapping with a GPU-accelerated version of BWA-mem, sorting and marking of duplicates.